zerospiel/docs/docs/admin/kof/kof-install.md

 8. The `kof-operator` creates and configures `PromxyServerGroup` and `GrafanaDatasource` [automatically](https://github.com/k0rdent/kof/blob/v{{{ extra.docsVersionInfo.kofVersions.kofDotVersion }}}/kof-operator/internal/controller/clusterdeployment_kof_cluster_role.go).
     It uses the endpoints listed below by default.
-    Only if you want to disable the built-in metrics, logs, and traces to use your own existing instances instead, add custom endpoints to the `regional-cluster.yaml` file in the `.spec.config.clusterAnnotations`:
+    If you want to disable the built-in metrics, logs, and traces to use your own existing instances instead, add custom endpoints to the `regional-cluster.yaml` file in the `.spec.config.clusterAnnotations`:
     ```yaml
     k0rdent.mirantis.com/kof-write-metrics-endpoint: https://vmauth.$REGIONAL_DOMAIN/vm/insert/0/prometheus/api/v1/write